ba01ei/stapler/README.md

 - `.gif` - Graphics Interchange Format
 - `.bmp` - Bitmap Image File
 - `.webp` - WebP Image Format
+- `.heic` / `.heif` - High Efficiency Image Container (limited support)*

+**Note on HEIC support:** HEIC/HEIF files are detected but may fail to process depending on the specific codec used and Sharp library configuration.
+The tool will continue processing other files if HEIC conversion fails.

 Images are automatically converted to PDF pages with the following features: